Brief

 - four climbers (P. Varep, V. Park, K. Palmiste, I. Palo) ascend

-(Tallinn, 1914-1984) becoming in 1972 probably the eldest
+(Tallinn, 1914-1984) becoming in 1972 probably one of the eldest men to climb at 7000+m altitudes

 - Heino Paltser is killed by a casual falling stone while